 Quiet luxury style

-When Gucci presented on the runway a collection of clothing and accessories covered with milk snakes in 2016, H&M knocked off the motif in a matter of weeks.
+When Gucci presented on the runway a collection of clothing and accessories featuring milk snakes in 2016, H&M knocked off the motif in a matter of weeks.
 Within months, it was easy to find products that looked similar to what Gucci had originally shown to the audience at Fashion Week.

 Gwyneth Paltrow’s Ski Crash Trial received more attention about the savvy clothing selection of the actress to blend with residents while maintaining her celebrity status, than about the relevance of the case itself.
 Image Courtesy of The New York Times.